raspberrypilearning/doodle-detector/en/step_6.md

 --- /task ---

 --- task ---
 + Use the paint brush to draw a large apple.
-When you are finished, press the space bar and see what the cat thinks you drew.
+When you are finished, press the space bar and see what the cat predicts you drew.

 ![Apple drawn on canvas, cat reports it's an apple](images/its-an-apple.png)